EdWordy/Chip8-Emulator/README.md

 -uses the lightweight graphics library SDL

 ### TO USE:
-Modify the makefile and include paths as needed, and build.
+a) Modify the makefile and include paths as needed, and build.

+or

+b) use the provided executable, enjoy!

 #### LICENSE:
 MIT